-‘Aja,’ Steely Dan's sixth studio album, which was the artistic pinnacle of the '70s jazz-rock movement, turns 36 years old this week.
+Steely Dan's sixth studio album arrived in September 1977 as the artistic pinnacle of the '70s jazz-rock movement.

-After 1976’s ‘Royal Scam,’ a solid, guitar-centric album that nonetheless met a lukewarm critical response, studio mavericks Donald Fagen (keyboards, vocals) and Walter Becker (guitar, bass) set to work on a follow-up in January of the following year.
-They recorded over a six month period in various state-of-the-art studios across New York and L.A.
+Their 1976 album Royal Scam had been a solid, guitar-centric album which nonetheless met a lukewarm critical response.
+Studio mavericks Donald Fagen and Walter Becker set to work on a follow-up in January of the following year, recording over a six month period in various state-of-the-art studios across New York and L.A.

-At this point in the career, Fagen and Becker had transformed Steely Dan from a legitimate recording and touring band into a songwriting partnership.
+At this point in their careers, Fagen and Becker had transformed Steely Dan from a legitimate recording and touring band into a songwriting partnership.
 They wrote the material themselves (with production assistance from Gary Katz), aided by a jaw-dropping slew of ace session players.
 They'd become sonic perfectionists, scrutinizing every overdub until every note was irrevocably in place.

-The personnel list for ‘Aja’ reads like a ‘Who’s Who’ in ’70s jazz/R&B session musicians: drummers like Steve Gadd (on the explosive title track) and Bernard Perdie (whose infamous ‘Purdie shuffle’ perked up the funky ‘Home at Last‘), longtime bassist Chuck Rainey, vocalist Michael McDonald, and sax legend Wayne Shorter (whose effortless solo on ‘Aja’ ranks among the band’s most epic moments).
-Fagen and Becker's obsession with getting the absolute best performance transcended perfectionism and landed somewhere in the neighborhood of Stalin-esque.
-As legend has it, the duo filtered through dozens of failed guitar solos from outside musicians on the infectious ‘Peg’ before eventually settling on Jay Graydon's Polynesian-influenced take.
+Eventually, Fagen and Becker's obsession with getting the absolute best performance transcended perfectionism, landing somewhere in the neighborhood of Stalin-esque.
+As legend has it, the duo filtered through dozens of failed guitar solos from outside musicians on the infectious "Peg," before eventually settling on Jay Graydon's Polynesian-influenced take.

-"That's one of the best tracks I ever played on.
-As far as drums were going at that time, if you had a club in your left hand and a club in your right hand and clubs for feet, you could play.
+"That's one of the best tracks I ever played on," drummer Rick Marotta said in the 2000 documentary Classic Albums: Aja.
+"As far as drums were going at that time, if you had a club in your left hand and a club in your right hand and clubs for feet, you could play.
 I just opened my hi-hat a hair, every couple of beats with what I was playing on my right hand on the hi-hat, and it created this little sound.
-I had done that but never ever heard it on a record I'd done because (with the) engineers and sounds at the time, it was a nuance, and those things didn't exist."
+I had done that but never ever heard it on a record I'd done because [with the] engineers and sounds at the time, it was a nuance, and those things didn't exist."

-Reflecting on the duo's relentless quest for the perfect combination of players, Marotta noted, “It wasn't like they played musical chairs with the guys in the band; they played musical bands!
+Reflecting on the duo's relentless quest for the perfect combination of players, Marotta noted: "It wasn't like they played musical chairs with the guys in the band; they played musical bands!
 Whole bands would go, and a whole incredible other band would come in!"

-In addition to ‘Peg,’ the album also spawned such classic radio singles as "Deacon Blues."
-"Walter and I had been working on that song at a house in Malibu.
-I played him that line, and he said, 'You mean it's like, 'They call these cracker a–holes this grandiose name like the Crimson Tide, and I'm this loser, so they call me this other grandiose name, Deacon Blues?' and I said, 'Yeah!'
+In addition to "Peg," Aja also spawned such classic radio singles as "Deacon Blues."
+"Walter and I had been working on that song at a house in Malibu," Fagen later told Rolling Stone "I played him that line, and he said, 'You mean it's like, 'They call these cracker assholes this grandiose name like the Crimson Tide, and I'm this loser, so they call me this other grandiose name, Deacon Blues?' and I said, 'Yeah!'
 He said, 'Cool, let's finish it.'"

-Becker added: "I think the ‘Aja’ album has so much great playing in terms of what we were trying to do with combining session players and soloists and so on to produce these little ideal tracks for our songs,” Becker reflected.
-“That was sort of the best, most consistent, and most successful example of that."
+Becker added: "I think the Aja album has so much great playing in terms of what we were trying to do with combining session players and soloists, and so on, to produce these little ideal tracks for our songs.
+That was sort of the best, most consistent, and most successful example of that."